 I wrote this Citizen's Guide to assist citizens of Delaware who want to advocate effectively about environmental issues and concerns.
-The Guide seeks to provide general information and advice that will help Delaware citizens understand how the process works and ways to craft a message that can affect the decisions that give rise to those concerns.
+The Guide seeks to provide general information and suggestions that will help Delaware citizens understand how the process works and ways to craft a message that can affect the decisions that give rise to those concerns.

-The focus of this Guide is the State of Delaware's processes for making decisions about environmental issues.
-While there are other processes and actors that play a role in some decisions (for example, county zoning processes), they are beyond the scope of this Guide.
-While it does not cover everything, a significant volume of environmental decision-making happens at the state level.
-As a result, understanding how the state processes work, the general details of where, when, and how you can participate, and some strategies for making that participation as impactful as possible-the goal of this Guide-can help citizens be effective advocates for their environment.
+The focus of this Guide are the processes for making decisions about environmental issues.
+A significant volume of environmental decision-making happens at the state level.
+Local zoning processes control development that can have environmental processes.
+As a result, understanding how the state and local processes work, the general details of where, when, and how you can participate, and some strategies for making that participation as impactful as possible-the goal of this Guide-can help citizens be effective advocates for their environment.

-This Guide consists of four chapters that serve two distinct roles.
+This Guide consists of five chapters that serve distinct roles.
 Chapters 1 and 2 describe how the state environmental processes work.
 This includes a general overview of how the Delaware Department of Natural Resources and Environmental Control, or DNREC, operates, the main programs that DNREC oversees and the environmental decision-making processes in those programs, and the procedures for public participation in the decision-making process.
 Chapters 3 and 4 focus on suggestions for how to advocate effectively within those Delaware processes.